openstack-archive/rsd-virt-for-nova/doc/source/user_guide.rst

 Usage Instructions
 ------------------

-The new nova-rsd virt driver aims to use the same CLI commands as any of the other standard virt drivers.
+The new rsd-virt-for-nova virt driver aims to use the same CLI commands as any of the other standard virt drivers.

-Currently the following commands are supported by the new nova-rsd virt driver:
+Currently the following commands are supported by the new virt driver:

   ::